wagtail/wagtail-live/docs/reference/settings.md

 # Settings

-Wagtail Live makes use of the following settings, in addition to Django and Wagtail's:
+Wagtail Live makes use of the following settings, in addition to Django's and Wagtail's:

 ## Core
 ### `WAGTAIL_LIVE_PAGE_MODEL`